Ratas-Kvadratas/rataskvadratas.github.io/index.md

 # Ratas Kvadratas, MB

-## We provide developmet services
+## Developmet services

-Professional native iOS and Android app development.
+We provide professional iOS and Android app development.

 ## Exiting projects we worked on